CLAS 2029 - Rome! Rise of Empire from 509BC to AD14

 Course Code CLAS 2029 Course Rome!
-Rise of Empire from 509BC to AD14 Coordinating Unit Classics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level 1 Arts courses, including CLAS 1003 and or/ CLAS 1004 Incompatible CLAS 2017 or CLAS 3017 Course Description Rome was the greatest city in the ancient world; the Roman empire is one of the most remarkable achievements in human history.
+Rise of Empire from 509BC to AD14 Coordinating Unit Classics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of Level I undergraduate study including at least 3 units of Level I Classics courses Incompatible CLAS 2017 or CLAS 3017 Course Description Rome was the greatest city in the ancient world; the Roman empire is one of the most remarkable achievements in human history.
 This module on Roman Republican History looks at the emergence of city and empire in the 3rd and 2nd centuries BC.
 It will also place a special emphasis on the tumultuous and violent politics that overtook the Late Republic as it moved through the first century BC; for even as the power of Rome spread far and wide, serious social problems and intense rivalries emerged at home.
 We will consider how and why the fight to maintain domestic order became even more desperate and difficult than the task of dominating overseas.
 In this period of history, all attention shifts onto Rome -- what happened then and there shook the ancient Mediterranean and had far-reaching consequences we still feel today.

 Details as to contact and consultation hours will be on MyUni.

 The full timetable of all activities for this course can be accessed from Course Planner.Lecture schedule and tutorial programme will be on MyUni before the start of teaching.

 - Understanding and interpreting the key evidence for Roman history during the Republican period

 - Develop scholarly approach to and methodology for historical interpretation of texts and material evidence for this period

 - Become familiar with key Latin terminology for this period